xaya/xaya_tutorials/Unity Mover.md

         }
     }

 This starts `DaemonAsync` in a thread.
-We've already seen some of this code when we looked at how to wire up [XAYAWrapper](#XAYAWrapper) above.
+We've already seen some of this code when we looked at wiring up [XAYAWrapper](#XAYAWrapper) above.

     IEnumerator DaemonAsync()
     {